Practise for Kendrick

 How to Prepare

-Kendrick School uses CEM (Centre for Evaluation & Monitoring) for its 11+ entrance exam.
-CEM exams combine Verbal Reasoning, Non-Verbal Reasoning, Mathematics, and Comprehension in a mixed-format paper.
+Kendrick School uses GL Assessment for its 11+ entrance exam.
+GL Assessment exams are multiple-choice format, covering Verbal Reasoning, Mathematics, and English.

 • Practise with timed papers to build exam stamina